eeberhard/aica-api/docs/docs/getting-started/04-examples/02-editor-example.md

 ## Setting component parameters

 Component parameters can be edited directly in the settings.
-Try changing the value of the Timeout parameter to a different one and look for the corresponding change in the code editor.
+Try changing the value of the Timeout parameter and look for the corresponding change in the code editor.
 Then press play on the application and observe that the timer now has a different duration before triggering the "Is timed out" predicate.

 ## Adding and deleting elements